 Narmada’s Day of Manifestation

-In Vashishtha-Samhita, the sage Vashishtha tells Sri Rama of exactly when did Narmada manifest herself in this world of mortals for giving eternal joy and bliss.
-The date indicated is Shukla Saptami of Magh (the seventh day during the waxing moon fortnight in the month of ‘Magh’ of traditional Hindu lunal calendars and even time is give as noon and is said that it was Ravivar (Sunday of the western calendars).
+In Vashishtha-Samhita, the sage Vashishtha tells Sri Rama of exactly when Narmada manifested herself in this world of mortals for giving eternal joy and bliss.
+The date indicated is Shukla Saptami of Magha (the seventh day during the waxing moon fortnight in the month of ‘Magha’ of the traditional Hindu lunar calendar and even time is given as noon and is said that it was Ravivar (Sunday of the western calendars).
 This date is celebrated all across Narmadakhand as ‘Narmada Jayanti’.

 माघे च सितसप्तम्यां दासभे च रवेर्दिने ।